Plenty of people find their forever on dating apps. According to the Pew Research Center, 10% of partnered adults1 met their significant other online.

 2. Romance Scams Are 4 Times as Costly as Business Scams

 Californian online daters have lost tens of thousands of dollars each to romance scams, and they aren’t alone.
-According to the Federal Trade Commission, consumers’ per-capita loss to romance scams tends to be higher than other forms of fraud.
+According to the Federal Trade Commission, consumers’ per-capita loss to romance scams tends to be higher than other forms5 of fraud.

-The median individual loss for romance scams was $2,000 – higher than any other type of imposter scam.
-To put that in perspective, consumers lost an average of $500 to business scams and $745 for family or friend imposters.
+The median individual loss for romance scams was $2,000 — higher than any other type of imposter scam.
+To put that in perspective, consumers lost an average of $500 to business scams and $745 to family or friend imposters.

-While no one is certain why romance scams are so much more costly than other forms of imposter scam, I can venture an educated guess.
+While no one is certain why romance scams are so much more costly than other forms of imposter scams, I can venture an educated guess.
 Romance scams abuse a victim’s empathy and trust in their potential partners.

 If my partner asked for money for a medical expense, I would help him.
 If he asked me to invest in his business, I would trust him.
 Victims of romance scams want to do the same for the person they think they can trust.
 They just trust the wrong person.